jiayihu/chattina/README.md

 #Chattina *Work still in progress*

-An MVC Chat, built in native Javascript for fun and learning.
-No JQuery/MV* Framework dependency.
+An MVC Chat, built in vanilla Javascript for fun and learning.
+No JQuery/MV* Framework dependency, whereas tiny libraries are used to accomplish specific tasks.

 >This is not meant to be used for any production since it doesn't provide polyfills to old browsers.
 I'm using for instance CSS Flexbox and Viewport units.